 Another option is an internship.
 Over the course of a year, you could potentially participate in two or three internships to explore career choices.
 Internships are short-term work experiences to learn about many areas of a particular career.
 These could be in-person or virtual.
 Most often, this is offered to students.
 This helps get entry-level experience in particular jobs or industries.
-They're also a great way and ask them about their work and/or ask to shadow them for a day.
-Most people are flattered to get calls like this, and they'll usually take the time to talk.
+They're also a great way to make contacts and develop mentoring relationships.
+If you have a business in mind contact them to see if they offer internships.
+Internships may be unpaid, so planning ahead is crucial if you need to save money for living expenses.